 This is involved in the coordination of motor and some mental processes.

 Some have described the cerebellum as the source of body- or motion-based intelligence.
-For example, some studies suggest that people skilled in dance or athletics would have larger cerebellar regions.
+For example, some suggest that people skilled in dance or athletics would have larger cerebellar regions.

 Moreover, a recent study utilized a brain-training software program called Interactive Metronome to improve subjects’ overall rhythm and timing.
 Use of this software improved user’s golf performance and increased connectivity to the cerebellum.